Mwiche96/OhMyGrid/docs/starter-kit.md

 Mapping is an iterative process and mistakes happen.
 This should not stop you from mapping; simply map what you can verify based on your skillset.
 If a tower, lines or attributes are missing, our quality assurance tool Osmose will automatically detect this.
 [Read more about our Quality Assurance and Validation](tools.md/#quality-assurance-and-validation) layers in OpenStreetMap, and how we build on top of them.

-1. Our tools focus on transmission grids, that’s why you don’t see lines below 90 kV.
+1. Our tools focus on transmission grids, that’s why you might* not see lines below 90 kV.
 To see already mapped lines below 90 kV or lines tagged with `power=minor_line`, download the whole area you’re working on with the green arrow pointing down.
+Even better, you can download a country on Map It 📍 with the `Transmission+Distribution` layer activated.
 2. When mapping, make sure to not go across the border of the country you’re working on (visible dashed neon pink lines).
 Otherwise, you may find yourself mapping something that already exists, but hasn’t been downloaded in JOSM.
+One of the strategies we have can help with this.
 3. Don’t map beyond your expertise.
 If unsure, leave it for experienced mappers or locals, make a fixme tag, or ask the community!
 If you ever feel unsure about where to place the lines, just focus on adding power towers.
 You can't go wrong this way.
 Adding power towers is the easiest way to get started.

 For a safe mapping, we recommend you reading about [good practices](https://wiki.openstreetmap.org/wiki/Good_practice).